jro31/jethro-codes/_articles/my-story.md

 I got handed a map no bigger than my hand, by some people who told me that there was a Hmong village called Ban Kloukhan a few hours hike away.

 What the Hell is a Hmong village?

-Only one way to find out, and having a map is being pretty prepared for me, so off I wandered into the jungle.
+Having a map is being pretty prepared for me, so off I wandered into the jungle to find out.

 ![Map](/images/my-story/map.jpeg)

 Turns-out there's a lot of leeches in the jungle, and they can smell you coming.

 No matter how diligent you were in swiping them away, you would constantly find them climbing up, and sometimes falling into your shoes.
-But you couldn't stop and take your shoes off, because there were so many of them, coming at you from all angles.
+But you can't stop and take your shoes off, because there are so many of them, coming at you from all angles.

 It was like a zombie apocalpse, with really, really small worm-like zombies.